-During a disaster, you need to continue washing your hands properly to limit the spread of germs.
-I would recommend avoiding tap water until the local authorities have deemed it safe for use so consider washing your hands with disinfected or boiled water instead.
-If you need a refresher on the correct hand washing technique download our handwashing guide
+During any natural disaster, including flooding, you really need to continue washing your hands properly to limit the spread of germs.
+I would recommend avoiding tap water until the local authorities have deemed it safe for use, so consider washing your hands with disinfected - or boiled - water when possible.
+If you need a refresher on the correct hand washing technique download our handwashing guide.

-Remember to compliment your hand washing with a hand sanitiser during this time, especially if you are worried about water quality and water scarcity.
+Remember to compliment your handwashing practices with a hand sanitiser during this time, especially if you are worried about water quality and water scarcity.

 What water do I use to brush my teeth?

 It is recommended that you only use safe drinking water to brush your teeth so that you limit the risk of ingesting contaminated water.

 Can I bath?